Stowaway (1936 film): Plot

-Young orphan Barbara "Ching-Ching" Stewart lives in Sanchow, China.
+American orphan Barbara "Ching-Ching" Stewart lives in Sanchow, China with her missionary guardians.
 When bandits threaten the village, she is sent to Shanghai for safety.
-Accidentally separated from her guide, Ching-Ching finds herself alone in Shanghai with her dog, Mr Wu.
+Accidentally separated from her guide, Ching-Ching finds herself alone in Shanghai with her dog, Mr. Wu.
 She meets Tommy Randall, a rich American playboy traveling about the world by ocean liner.
 Tommy leaves Ching-Ching in his convertible car while he goes into a hotel to see several friends.
 When Tommy returns, it appears Ching-Ching is gone, though she actually crawled into the car's trunk when it started raining and has fallen asleep.
 Tommy's car is loaded into the ship's cargo hold and Ching-Ching accidentally becomes a stowaway.
-When discovered, Tommy provides for her, helped by Susan Parker, a beautiful young woman traveling aboard the ship with her future mother-in-law, Mrs Hope.
+When she is discovered, Tommy provides for her, helped by Susan Parker, a beautiful young woman traveling aboard the ship with her future mother-in-law, Mrs. Hope.
 They are headed to Bangkok where Susan is to marry her fiancé, Richard Hope, who works there.
 As Susan and Tommy grow attracted to one another during the voyage, Ching-Ching plays Cupid to ignite a romance.
-Mrs Hope, alarmed over Susan's attachment to Tommy, telegrams Richard to meet them at the next port.
+Mrs. Hope, alarmed over Susan's attachment to Tommy, telegraphs Richard to meet them at the next port.

-Tommy and Susan learn Ching-Ching is to disembark at the next port and sent to an orphanage in Shanghai after it is learned her missionary guardians were killed in the village attack.
-Tommy wants to adopt Ching-Ching but, being a bachelor, cannot.
-He asks Susan to adopt Ching Ching when she marries Richard and only until he can himself marry and then adopt the child.
-However, Susan has ended her engagement over Richard's selfish nature and his overbearing mother's constant interference.
+Tommy and Susan learn that Ching-Ching's guardians were killed by the bandits, and that she is to disembark at the next port and go to an orphanage in Shanghai.
+Tommy wants to stop this by adopting Ching-Ching, but being a bachelor, he cannot.
+He asks Susan to adopt Ching-Ching when she marries Richard but only until he can himself marry and then adopt her.
+The Hopes, especially Mrs. Hope, selfishly reject this plan.
+Disgusted by Richard's callous attitude and his overbearing mother's constant interference, Susan ends her engagement in response.
 She agrees to marry Tommy in name only so they can adopt Ching-Ching.
 They agree to divorce upon returning to the US, giving Tommy custody.
-During the court proceedings, they realize they love each other and remain married and adopt Ching-Ching.
+During the court proceedings, they realize they love each other.
+They remain married and jointly adopt Ching-Ching.